kenryhuy125/JSON_Project/README.md

 JSON_Project

-This project is helping students to take data and create a graph to illutsrate it.
+This project helps students to take data and put it in a graph to illutsrate it.